CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson6_Lab4_Deploy_Defender_for_Endpoint.md

    Remove-NetFirewallRule -DisplayName "LabBlockTest" -ErrorAction SilentlyContinue
    ```

-   > **Note:** Leave the firewall profiles **enabled** — those should stay on.
+   > **Note:** Leave the firewall profiles **enabled** - those should stay on.
 Only the ASR rules, controlled folder access, the test folder, and the temporary firewall test rule are removed.

-**Checkpoint:** Re-running the summary from step 1 shows no ASR rules and controlled folder access back at 0.

 ## Knowledge check